Stockotaco/clickfunnels-tracking/README.md

 Here's an example of a funnel that has:

-1. A single-step order form
+1. A multi-step order form
 2. 2 one-time offer (OTO) pages
 3. 2 Downsell offers